-As its name suggest, it is presumably a bag for a weekend getaway.
+As its name suggests, it is presumably a bag for a weekend getaway.
 Surely I’ll be tucking this one into the back of my Miata and it checks yet another box for fitting most airline cabin’s restriction.

 A cushioned shoulder pad, a luggage tally comes as standard on the Weekender and all Billingham products come supplied with one dust bag considering they tend to be quite the lint magnet.
 Naturally I went for a black/tan colour combination to match my Hadley Small.